vilhelmbergsoe/site/blog/nix-is-pretty-awesome.md

 Hello, world!
 ```

-## Nix as a development environment
+## Nix for Reproducible Development

 One really cool use for Nix is its ability to create reproducible development
 environments.